ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace+cbor format, e.g. it could send back 'sign_info_res' with 'pub_key_enc' set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 If the request contained unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

-If the KDC stores the group members' public keys, the handler checks if one is included in the the 'client_cred' field, retrieves it and associates it to the access token received, after verifications succeeded.
+If the KDC stores the group members' public keys, the handler checks if one is included in the 'client_cred' field, retrieves it and associates it to the access token received, after verifications succeeded.
 In particular, the KDC verifies:

 * that such public key has an acceptable format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 * that the signature contained in "client_cred_verify" passes verification.